Visualize Before You Write: Imagination-Guided Open-Ended Text Generation: Method

-In addition, we design a contrastive objective to enforce the generated text to be semantically similar to the input visual supervision with the InfoNCE loss~\citep{Oord2018RepresentationLW}:
+In addition, we design a contrastive objective to enforce the generated text to be semantically similar to the input visual supervision with the InfoNCE loss~\citep{Oord2018RepresentationLW, yan2021weakly}:

-in which $\hat{\vt}$ is the projected representation of the decoder's last layer's output, and can be viewed as the sentence-level representation for the generated text.
-Here $\mathrm{sim}(\cdot,\cdot)$ first normalize the two vectors, then compute their cosine similarity, and $\tau$ is the temperature.
+in which $\hat{\vt}$ is the projected representation of the decoder's last layer's output, and can be viewed as the sentence-level representation of the generated text.
+Here $\mathrm{sim}(\cdot,\cdot)$ first normalizes the two vectors, then compute their cosine similarity, and $\tau$ is the temperature.